kaciyanova/SEMGroupProject/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

-* Give at least a day's notice if you're not gonna be able to make a lab session, or let the rest of the team know if something's come up as soon as possible
+* Give at least a days notice if you're going to be late or are not able to make a lab session, or let the rest of the team know if something's come up as soon as possible
 * If you're late/not ready for code reviews buy the other two takeout
 * If you won't be able to Make a code review give at least maybe 24 hrs notice so we can contact Kevin about it
 * If you go entirely MIA for a week you're getting reported